Lab 4: Preemptive Multitasking¶

 user/faultallocbad behave differently.

-Challenge!
+Optional Challenge (no extra credit)!
 Extend your kernel so that not only page faults, but all types of processor exceptions that code running in user space can generate, can be redirected to a user-mode exception handler.
 Write user-mode test programs to test user-mode handling of various exceptions such as divide-by-zero, general protection fault, and illegal opcode.

 Implementing Copy-on-Write Fork¶